Our Top Recommended Australian Betting Site:

-An each way bet (E/W) is essentially two bets in one.
-It involves splitting your bet amount between a win bet and a place bet on the same horse selection.
 This provides two chances to get a return.
-For example, if you place a $10 each way bet, $5 would go on the horse to win and $5 would go on it to place.
+For example, if you place a $10 each way bet, $5 would go on the horse to win, and $5 would go on it to place.
 The place terms vary based on the race and number of runners.

-What are you really gambling with?
 Set a deposit limit.

-A Practical Example of An Each Way Bet on an Australian Horse Race:
+A Practical Example of An Each Way Bet on an Australian Horse Race

-Let’s look at an example:
+Let’s look at an example of an each way bet:

 If #3 wins the race, the $5 win bet pays out at 5-1 odds: